 Tennessee House Subcommittee Advances ‘Don’t Say Gay’ Bill

-February 16, 2012 by Carolyn Simon, Associate Director of Digital Media
+February 16, 2012 by Carolyn Simon, Deputy Director of Digital Media

 Despite opposition from many fair-minded Tennesseeans, the state House Education subcommittee has advanced the archaic “Don’t Say Gay” bill.